mrseanryan/tslint-folders/README.md

 Use tslint to check for invalid imports between packages and folders in your TypeScript project.

-Automatic validation and documentation of package architecture.
+Automatic validation and documentation of package architecture (via `tslint-folders-diagrams`).

 ## status - stable